pathos41/BlackJack/README.md

-# BlackJack
+# Blackjack
-The BlackJack Game with one player and a dealer
+The Blackjack Game with one player and a dealer